fullmeteor172/DokuSolver/Readme.md

 ## Things to do:
 - Optimize all that sloppy nested for code and use vectors
 - Make the gui visualy show the backtracking process
-- Make the game parse a file with strings of boards to questions
+- <s>Make the game parse a file with strings of boards to questions</s>
 - Figure out how to avoid so much code repeating in the gui() funtion
 - Need to add a Menu screen
 - Need to add a You won screen